colinkiama/vala-gtk4-text-formatting-demo/README.md

 You could adapt the block of code above to store the tag data in a list and use that with the text from the text buffer to store the formatted text data in any data format you desire.

+To load the data and replicate the same formatting, you'll need to do the opposite.
+Parse the data from your data format then provide the text buffer object with the text and formatting tags separately.

 For an example of an app that does this in production, see Sticky Notes (Note: It's written in TypeScript): https://github.com/vixalien/sticky